berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

 ### `get` and `put`

-In Unit 2's "Data Directed" subsection, we used a 2D table to store a value under 2 keys using the procedures `get` and `put`.
+When we discussed data-directed programming in Unit 2, we used a 2D table to store a value under two keys using the procedures `get` and `put`:

     (put <key-1> <key-2> <value>)